Laura W. Perna

-Laura W. Perna is an American academic who is GSE Centennial Professor of Education, Founding Executive Director of the Alliance for Higher Education and Democracy (Penn AHEAD), and Vice Provost for Faculty at the University of Pennsylvania.
+Laura W. Perna is an American academic who is GSE Centennial Professor of Education, Founding Executive Director of the Alliance for Higher Education and Democracy (Penn AHEAD), and Senior Vice Provost for Faculty at the University of Pennsylvania.

 Perna's research employs various methodological approaches to examine how social structures, educational practices, and public policies impact college access and success, particularly for individuals from lower-income families and racial/ethnic minoritized groups.
 Perna has won the Christian R. and Mary F. Lindback Foundation Award for Distinguished Teaching, Robert P. Huff Golden Quill Award, Excellence in Public Policy in Higher Education Award, Recognition of Service Award, Distinguished Alumni Award, Exemplary Research Award, and Faculty Alumni Award of Merit.
 She is a Fellow of the American Educational Research Association and an Elected Member of the National Academy of Education.

+In 2025, Perna was selected as a member of the inaugural class of Fellows of the Association for the Study of Higher Education (ASHE).

+Her research on higher education access, affordability, public policy, and student success has influenced national discussions on educational opportunity and has been cited in policy development, congressional testimony, and higher education reform initiatives.
+She has authored or edited numerous books, policy reports, and scholarly publications and is regarded as one of the leading scholars in higher education policy and educational equity in the United States.

 Early life and education

 Perna earned a Bachelor of Arts in Psychology from the College of Arts & Sciences and a Bachelor of Science in Economics from The Wharton School at Penn.
 At the University of Michigan, she obtained a Master of Public Policy in Policy Studies from the Gerald R. Ford School of Public Policy and PhD in education from the Center for the Study of Higher and Postsecondary Education in the School of Education.